Pierson Middle-High School

 Pierson Middle-High School is a middle and high school located in Sag Harbor, Suffolk County, New York.
 Serving students in grades 6 through 12, it is the sole secondary school in the Sag Harbor Union Free School District.

 Pierson Middle-High School currently offers students the option to take Advanced Placement (AP) and International Baccalaureate (IB) courses.
 Pierson is one of only nine schools on Long Island to offer the IB Diploma Program.

-The school mascot is the "Whalers," playing homage to the village's history as a major whaling port.
+The school mascot is the "Whalers," paying homage to the village's history as a major whaling port.
 Students play football at East Hampton High School as the Bonackers, in a consortium that also includes the Bridgehampton School.
 Bridgehampton in turn sends athletes from some other sports to play at Pierson.

 History

 The school was completed in 1908 at the cost of $102,000.
 The financing was gifted by Olivia Slocum Sage and was named for her maternal ancestor Abraham Pierson, one of the early European settlers of Southampton.

 For the 2018 and 2019 seasons, low enrollment in East Hampton prompted Pierson to send its football players to Southampton High School.